 Food Security Situation

 - In addition, the lack of humanitarian access in Somalia and conflict in Sudan, South Sudan, and Eritrea has resulted in an influx of refugees into Ethiopia.
 Since September 2016, over 30,000 refugees from South Sudan have entered Ethiopia.
 As of this writing, the total number of refugees and asylum seekers in Ethiopia is more than 743,000, making Ethiopia the largest refugee hosting country in Africa.

 Food Assistance Programs

-In partnership with Catholic Relief Services (CRS), Food for the Hungry (FH), Relief Society of Tigray (REST), and Save the Children, International (SCI), Office of Food for Peace (FFP) targets food insecure Ethiopians with long-term development interventions through the PSNP to reduce chronic food insecurity.
-PSNP is the first line of response in any food security crisis.
-PSNP addresses the basic food needs of approximately 8 million chronically food insecure people through the predictable seasonal transfer of food and cash resources, as well as the creation of assets that generate economic benefit to the community as a whole.
+For 2016, in partnership with Catholic Relief Services (CRS), Food for the Hungry (FH), Relief Society of Tigray (REST), and Save the Children, International (SCI), Office of Food for Peace (FFP) targets food insecure Ethiopians with long-term development interventions through the PSNP to reduce chronic food insecurity.
+The PSNP is the first line of response for targeted areas in any food security crisis.
+The PSNP addresses the basic food needs of approximately 8 million chronically food insecure people through the predictable seasonal transfer of food and cash resources, as well as the creation of assets that generate economic benefit to the community as a whole.

 |U.S. Dollars||Metric Tons|